 The study certainly found a significant difference in ghrelin levels between men drinking water and men drinking sparkling water.
 But the study was small, short, and didn’t directly tie LaCroix to weight gain.

-The U.K.’s National Health Society also reported that this study has raised points worth exploring.
+The U.K.’s National Health Society also .
 In other words, don’t take this study as the final word.
 It’s not the end yet.

 While findings would need to be replicated before we completely ditch LaCroix, there’s still other factors stacked against this drink, such as their fabulous, naturally-sweet flavors.